 There are certain things you can do to achieve this, and it’s along the lines of the following:

 - Preparing a designated area in your home where your puppy will stay close to their food and drinks as they still get accustomed to their new home;

-- Making sure there are no poisonous houseplants, like holly and amaryllis;
+- Make sure there are no poisonous houseplants, like holly and amaryllis;

 - Putting away cleaning supplies that they could spill and other food items.

 As you can see, getting or adopting a dog should never be an impulsive decision.
 It should be something that you’ve given much thought to.